0xsequence/wallet-contracts-v3/docs/SESSIONS.md

 Defined in the `SessionPermissions` struct, these include:

 - **Signer:** Authorized session signer.
+- **Allow Messages:** Whether or not the session is permitted to sign messages.
 - **Value Limit:** Maximum native token value allowed.
 - **Deadline:** Expiration timestamp (0 indicates no deadline).
 - **Permissions Array:** List of permission objects.